sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Automatic line breaking of displayed equations
+Short desc    : Automatic line breaking of displayed equations
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : The package provides solutions to a number of common
+Descript     : The package provides solutions to a number of common
              : difficulties in writing displayed equations and getting high-
              : quality output.
 For example, it is a well-known inconvenience
              : that if an equation must be broken into more than one line,